-Almost all joint bank accounts have a survivorship feature.
-This means that following the death of one of the holders (or depositors) of a joint account, the account automatically passes to the other holder or holders.
-This is an easy method of estate planning and the reason for the popularity of such accounts.
-For example, a parent can open a joint and survivorship account with a child as the joint owner and know the child will have the account at the parent's death.
+In Ohio, joint bank accounts have a survivorship feature even if the account is not designated as an account with survivorship.
+This means that following the death of one of the owners of a joint account, the ownership of the account automatically passes to the other owners.
+This is an easy method of estate planning and the reason for the popularity of joint bank accounts.
+For example, a parent can open a bank account with a child as the joint owner and know the child will own the account at the parent's death.

-Q: Who owns a joint and survivorship account before the death of a depositor?
+Q: Who owns a joint and survivorship account before the death of an owner?

-A: According to Ohio law, it is presumed that, during the lifetime of the parties to the account, the account belongs to all of them according to the contributions of each.
-If, however, there is clear and convincing evidence that a depositor actually intends the account to belong to another, the intent of the depositor will prevail.
+A: Under Ohio law, it is presumed that, during the lifetime of the owners of a joint account, the account belongs to all of them according to the contributions of each, unless there is clear and convincing evidence of a different intent.

-Q: What are the implications of the 1994 Ohio Supreme Court decision?
+Q: Are there other implications of the 1994 Ohio Supreme Court decision?

 A: While the decision makes ownership of these joint accounts more certain and as a result makes it easier for Ohio banks to provide such accounts because the decision reduces the possibility of disputes over account ownership after the death of an owner, it also requires consumers to be knowledgeable about the legal effects of joint bank accounts.
 A joint bank account that is set up for convenience, such as, for example, naming one child as a joint owner so an elderly parent's bills can more easily be paid by the child, will be owned by that child alone upon the parent's death even though the parent may have intended the account to be distributed among several children after the parent's death.
 In such a case, the parent may be better served by other alternatives, such as the creation of a limited or general durable power of attorney, or the creation of a revocable trust.